rjasmine29/CantBelieveItsNotTwitter/README.md

 ## Technologies
 * HTML/CSS for the static elements of the website.
 * Javascript for the dynamic elements.
+* node and nodemon for the server
+* jest for testing
 * Netlify to deploy the front end.
 * Heroku to deploy the back end.